 Advantages of Panama’s Healthcare System

-Panama boasts an accessible and superior medical system.
-Its public healthcare system stands out in Central America, offering affordability to users.
-The country houses a pool of skilled medical professionals, and the government invests significantly in medical research and education.
-Panama’s public healthcare system ensures affordable access to care for its 4.4 million residents, including visitors.
-Those contributing to the CSS through employment enjoy full coverage, while contractors and expats can access reasonably priced general healthcare services through MINSA-operated public facilities.
+Panama offers an accessible and high-quality medical system.
+Its public healthcare system is among the most affordable in Central America.
+The country benefits from a pool of skilled medical professionals, with substantial government investment in medical research and education.
+Panama’s public healthcare ensures affordable care for its 4.4 million residents and visitors.
+Those employed and contributing to the CSS receive full coverage, while contractors and expats can access affordable healthcare services through MINSA-operated public facilities.

 Challenges in the Panamanian Healthcare System